Sojourner Truth African Heritage Museum

 Equity Statement

-Our multicultural programming and the diversity of our participating artists are key as all members of our genuinely diverse Sacramento community are recognized, celebrated, and included in all aspects of our organization.
-Art is an essential, encompassing life element that can produce an environment that fosters the productive cultural exchange of ideas.
+Our multicultural programming and the diversity of our participating artists are essential, as they ensure that all members of our genuinely diverse Sacramento community are recognized, celebrated, and included in every aspect of our organization.
+Art is a vital part of life, capable of creating an environment that fosters the productive exchange of cultural ideas.

-Since its inception, SOJO has strived to expand and promote the arts and artists of diverse cultures.
-Through our programming, we aim to remove barriers and improve representation in the arts.
+Since its inception, SOJO has aimed to expand and promote the arts and artists from diverse cultures.
+Through our programming, we strive to eliminate barriers and enhance representation in the arts.

 Campaigns supporting this organization